Best Air Rifle for Survival in the UK

 - It needs to be compact – choose a smaller weapon over a longer barrelled, bulky rifle

-- Reputable, tried and tested manufacturer – AVOID THE CHEAPER CHINESE COPIES – better to buy new or a second hand British or German rifle any day.
+- Reputable, tried and tested manufacturer – a good second hand British or German rifle will still perform well.

 - It needs to look menacing..! – more for personal protection, should you need it. tactical rifles always look mean.!